Share this article

-Behind the vocabulary, which may seem abstract, the idea is simple: the ability of a website, application or online service to be used by everyone, including people with disabilities.
+Digital accessibility is the ability of a website, application, or online service to be usable by everyone, including people with disabilities.

 Let's take a concrete example: a blind person is looking to book an appointment on a hospital website.
 They use a screen reader that speaks the content of the page.
 Everything goes smoothly until the validation form.
 The «Confirm» button has not been correctly coded: the software does not detect it, and the person cannot validate.
 They are blocked, as surely as if they were standing in front of a locked door.

-This is neither an image nor a metaphor: they are real obstacles, as real as an impassable step in the street.
-If your site only works for people without disabilities, you are creating an exclusion.
+These are genuine obstacles, as real as an impassable kerb on a street.
+If your site only works for people without disabilities, you are creating exclusion.

 An approach to designing digital services (websites, applications, documents) so that they can be used by everyone, including people with disabilities (visual, hearing, motor, cognitive).
 It guarantees equitable access to information and functions, regardless of the user's abilities or the assistive technologies used (screen readers, keyboard navigation, subtitles, etc.).
 See detailed definition